Khadep/sonicwall_tsr_extract/README.md

 # sonicwall_tsr_extract
-we are using regular expressions to extract network objects, service objects, network object groups, and service object groups from a sonicwall firewall tsr file.
+we are using regular expressions to parse network objects, service objects, network object groups, and service object groups from a sonicwall firewall tsr file.

 example terminal usage